 The two positions are intertwined and while an organization can choose between the two, there is no detriment to hiring one of each.
 After all, the two positions deal with different segments of the business.
 Sales and revenues are often used interchangeably, but there is a very real difference between the two.
 Perhaps the easiest way to look at it is that all sales are revenues, but not all revenues are sales.
 A professional sports franchise has countless revenue streams bringing in money to the organization, but this does not mean that it sees a lot of sales.

 Sports franchises need to be run like well-oiled machines.
 Some are worth billions of dollars and are valued more than some S&P 500 companies.
 It often takes an army of staff and a very competent leader to keep things organized, so you can begin to see why hiring the right Chief Sales Officer or Chief Revenue Officer is a crucial piece of the executive team.
 Let’s dive a little deeper into what these positions do, and how to hire the right person to do the job.

 Sales!
 Well, that’s a little too simply put, but you get the idea.
-A Chief Sales Officer deals with sales within the organization.
+A Chief Sales Officer or CSO deals with sales within the organization.
 They set target goals, forecast growth, and make the important decisions that shape the sales team, one of the most important groups in the entire franchise.
 Your perfect Chief Sales Officer is aggressive and an executioner, someone who knows exactly how to close deals and get the big wins for the franchise.

 A background in sales is crucial here.
 Someone who has walked the walk and knows the ins and outs of the art of negotiation.
 The right Chief Sales Officer knows exactly how the ownership wants the team to be portrayed in the community and can target the perfect partners to shape this portrayal.